tailscale/github-action/README.md

 ## CI Notes

-CI tests run against the tailscalegithubactionbot.github tailnet.
+CI tests run against the pineapplefish-tailnet.org.github tailnet.
 Check our usual credential store for credentials.

+`tag:ci` must have access to the `lax-pve` server.